phu0ngng/nccl/doc/source/troubleshooting.rst

 NCCL auto-detects which network interfaces to use for inter-node communication.
 If some interfaces are in the UP state but are not able to communicate between nodes, NCCL may try to use them anyway and therefore fail during the init functions or even hang.

-For information about how to specify which interfaces to use, see the Environment Variables section, particularly the NCCL_SOCKET_IFNAME knob.
+For information about how to specify which interfaces to use, see the Environment Variables section, particularly the ``NCCL_SOCKET_IFNAME`` environment variable.

 IP Ports
 --------

 NCCL opens TCP ports to connect processes together and exchange connection information.
-To restrict the range of ports used by NCCL, one can set the net.ipv4.ip_local_port_range property of the
+To restrict the range of ports used by NCCL, one can set the ``net.ipv4.ip_local_port_range`` property of the Linux kernel.
-Linux kernel.

 This example shows how to restrict NCCL ports to 50000-51000: